 Over the years, HP’s Spectre Ultrabooks and 2-in-1 laptops have built a reputation for aiming at ultra-power or ultra-portability, sometimes even both.
 And, the HP Spectre x360 15 leans more towards ultra power, with Intel Kaby Lake Refresh processors, a flexible hinge and a fingerprint sensor.
 And, it paid off – even a year later, the HP Spectre x360 15 2018 is still competing with newer laptops equipped with Intel Whiskey Lake chips.

-With a beautiful 4K touch screen and a stylus, the HP Spectre x360 is one of the best 2-in-1 laptops around.
-It even features battery life long enough to make it a worthy contender for the classroom and office alike.
+With a beautiful 4K display with touch and an included pen, it’s not hard to see why the HP Spectre x360 is one of the best 2-in-1 laptops on the market.
+It even has enough battery life to make it a contender for the office and classroom alike.

 Here is the HP Spectre x360 15 configuration sent to TechRadar for review:

 CPU: 1.8GHz Intel Core i7-8550U (quad-core, 8MB cache, up to 4.0GHz with Turbo Boost)